nemu69/snow-crash/level01/Ressources/README.md

 $ cat /etc/passwd
 ```

-After that, multiple line appear, but only one got a password not hide, the flag01
+After that, multiple line appears, but only one got a password not hide, the flag01

 ```
 > ...